Skip to content

 # 2. Check DATABASE_URL format

-# 3. Test database connectivity from backend pod
+# 3. Test database connectivity from API pod

 # 4. Check PostgreSQL readiness

-kubectl exec -n netapp-connector -it statefulset/neodb -- pg_isready -U postgres
+kubectl exec -n netapp-neo -it statefulset/neo-postgres -- pg_isready -U postgres

 3. InitContainer Stuck Waiting for Database